Time According to Western Science

 How does entropy fit together with cause and effect?

 I don’t know.
 I really don’t know.
-So this is homework.
+This is homework.

-Right.
 Think about that.
 Because this is saying that entropy, the tendency towards decay, gives an arrow of time.
-But Buddhism would say there is a certain arrow of time.
+However, Buddhism would say there is a certain arrow of time.
 It isn’t that something that’s already happened is going to happen in the future; it’s not yet happening.
-So it has to do with cause and effect.
-So there must be a relationship.
-So that we’d have to think about.
+It has to do with cause and effect.
+Thus, there must be a relationship, and that we’d have to think about.

-And I would think, as you said, there are the various causes, and there are many possibilities of what could be the result, and when it actually reaches the result, that’s the most ordered state.
-And this is a very important principle in terms of cause and effect in Buddhism, particularly cause and effect in Buddhism, and particularly in terms of what a Buddha knows when a Buddha knows the future.
+I would think, as you said, there are the various causes, and there are many possibilities of what the result could be, and when it actually reaches the result, that’s the most ordered state.
+This is a very important principle in terms of cause and effect in Buddhism, and especially in terms of what a Buddha knows when a Buddha knows the future.

 Top